DjangoForAll/Django-Course/Level_7/4_Getting_Started_with_DRF/Script/Readme.md

 Notice that we passed the data into the serializer along with a parameter called `many` , this parameter is used to let the serializer know that we'll be passing more than one Task Object (Queryset) into the serializer

-The data attribute of the serializer provides the reprsentation of the input data as native python datatypes, since we had **many** inputs, the output will be a list of dictionaries. if only one object was passed in, then the data attribute would be a python dictionary
+The data attribute of the serializer provides the representation of the input data as native python datatypes, since we had **many** inputs, the output will be a list of dictionaries. if only one object was passed in, then the data attribute would be a python dictionary

 The ModelSerializer takes in the fields to serialize along with the model and translates the object into a python dictionary, this can then be sent in the response back to the client.

-The ModelSerializer is capable of much more! , lets take a look at other DRF Features to correctly understand serializers and how it works.
+The ModelSerializer is capable of much more! , let's take a look at other DRF Features to correctly understand serializers and how it works.